Foundations of Terrain Analysis in Military Doctrine

 Mountains and High Ground

-- Advantage: Defenders can hold passes with minimal forces, forcing attackers into predictable axes.
+• Advantages: Defenders can hold key passes with relatively small forces, forcing attackers into limited approaches that are easier to defend against.

 Forests and Jungle Environments